dennishilk/Body2Bits/README.md

 ## Overview

-Body2Bits is an experimental Linux project space exploring one idea:
+Body2Bits is an experimental Linux project space exploring a simple question:

-What happens when the human body becomes the input device?
+**What happens when the human body becomes the input device?**

 Instead of keyboards, mice, or gamepads, these projects use:
 - weight